Currently / Invincible VS · Skybound

 Brand and marketing strategy for companies that want to earn attention, not buy it.
 Most of my work is about removing the feeling of being marketed to.

-I started in agencies working with Nike, Google, Samsung, and Verizon, then spent years deep in games.
-Games are where I learned that brand, product, and community can't be treated as separate problems.
-You have to acquire people, keep them for years, evolve constantly, and still feel consistent.
+I've been chasing that ever since.
+Started in agencies on Nike, Google, Samsung, and Verizon, then spent years deep in games, where brand, product, and community can't be treated as separate problems.
+A game has to launch, hold people for years, keep evolving, and still feel like itself.
 Everything has to work together or nothing holds.

 Invincible VS — Skybound